ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

 the world, and Aruanã city.
 The villages underwent a massive impact from the 1930s onwards when the region became the target of public policies of interiorization and occupation.
-Due to commercialization, the production of Karajá dolls, originally intended to be children\'s toys, little by little adapted to the taste of tourists.
-It is not a stylistic
-\'evolution\' since the old type of dolls are still produced alongside the new one.
+Due to commercialization, the production of Karajá dolls, originally intended to be children’s toys, little by little adapted to the taste of tourists.
+It is not a stylistic ‘evolution’ since the old type of dolls are still produced alongside the new one.

 The Karajá dolls, called *ritxoko*, are shaped in either wax alone, or